cristmasbox/THOTH/README.md

 [![](https://jitpack.io/v/cristmasbox/THOTH.svg)](https://jitpack.io/#cristmasbox/THOTH)

-# THOTH (Transliteration and Hieroglyph Output Textview Helperclass)
+# THOTH (Transliteration and Hieroglyph Output Textview Helper class)
 An android library with a custom TextView for displaying Egyptian hieroglyphs by using the `GlyphX` code.

 ## Disclaimer